-The world is a very messy, confusing place right now so in the spirit of finding peace and inspiration, I thought I'd share my experience after attending the incredible TEDx San Francisco.
+The world is a very messy, confusing place right now.
+So in the spirit of finding peace and inspiration, I thought I’d share my experience after attending the incredible TEDx San Francisco.

-But I had to work on one thing first-- rebuilding my self-confidence.
-While I worked hard compiling an impressive news resume and Rolodex of contacts, I was completely starting over and had no idea what I wanted to do!
+But I had to work on one thing first– rebuilding my self-confidence.
+While I worked hard compiling an impressive news resume and Rolodex (analog and digital) of contacts, I was completely starting over and had no idea what I wanted to do!
 Not only that, I left the business with a sorely bruised ego.
 I spent the first three months relaxing, traveling (Havana, Cuba), sleeping, and re-energizing.
 The next three were spent on giving back and volunteering.
 I volunteer for the Center for Urban Education about Sustainable Agriculture or CUESA for short.
 I also graduated from a rigorous, six-week Organizing for Action fellowship that has changed my outlook on life.
-I'm now the Director of Coalitions and Partnerships for OFA SF!
+I’m now the Director of Coalitions and Partnerships for OFA SF!
 Of course having mentors, a close circle of friends and family, and a therapist who can help me see through all the mess have been essential.